zhangchl007/acme-fitness-store/README.md

     }
 ```

-This output will needed for following steps.
+This output will be needed as a secret value for the next step.

 ### Add Secrets to GitHub Actions